 Security & Enforcement—Evaluate existing law enforcement conditions and recommend legislative changes; establish a network of private and public security cameras that can be connected to the Frederick Police system

-Can’t make a meeting or just want to share your feedback?
+Interested in getting involved or want to share your feedback?
 Submit a message or sign up for the email newsletter here.
 We want to hear from you!